-The Station's cash and cash equivalents include cash on hand, demand deposits, and all short-term highly liquid debt instruments with original maturities of three months or less from the date of acquisition.
+The Station's cash and cash equivalents are considered to be cash on hand, demand deposits, and all short-term investments with original maturities of three months or less from the date of acquisition.

 Receivables and Payables

 Unearned revenue - Unearned revenue recorded on the balance sheet represents amounts received before eligibility requirements are met.